 - Customer appreciation parties or events.

-Again, the list is endless and you need to think outside the box to make old-school tactics work in our digital age.
+Again, the list is endless, and you need to be creative to make old-school tactics work in our digital age.

 Plan and Budget